hupo376787/CollectedM3U8URL/README.md

 All m3u8 urls are collected from web, I'm not in charge of them.
-If these videos are your copyright, please go the the url and ask them, don't ask me.
+If these videos are your copyright, please follow the the url and ask them, don't ask me.
 Thanks.

+You can use these urls to test players or something else.

 [Steve Jobs](http://qthttp.apple.com.edgesuite.net/1010qwoeiuryfg/sl.m3u8)